 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27, HD11 and UD10) - The proposal site is located on a wide pavement fronting Abercromby Square at the junction with Bedford Street North, outside the University of Liverpool School of Architecture building.
-The immediate area generally consists of a mix of commercial and education uses.
-Most of the buildings in the area are in use by Liverpool University.
-The siting is in an area with other vertical elements which provides an appropriate setting for the proposal and will help minimise its visual effect.
-The proposed InLink will not appear incongruous in the context of the existing street furniture and urban character of this area.
+67, HD25, HD27, HD11 and UD10) - The proposal site is a pavement on the east side of Bold Street, outside the Lyceum.
+The site is in a busy shopping area of the city close to Liverpool Central train station.
+The existing street furniture along Bold Street provides a context for the installation.
+The proposed InLink will be sited in line with existing street furniture and will not appear incongruous given the urban character of this area.
+The installation will not appear unduly dominant given its limited height and bulk.

-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing BT payphones in the area thereby reducing visual clutter.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
 There is sufficient space on the pavement to accommodate the InLink and allow for safe usage of the pavement by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint and is 100mm narrower than existing payphones therefore footway width will generally increase resulting from their replacement.
-The proposed InLink in this case will be sited away from the edge of the pavement and is of a low height and modest scale.
-It is therefore not considered to pose a danger to drivers nor will it obscure traffic signage.
+The InLink is 100mm narrower than existing payphones and has a significantly reduced footprint therefore footway width will generally increase resulting from their replacement.
+The proposed InLink in this case has been positioned close to the kerb to maximise the available footway width that would remain following the development and to ensure it does not cause any obstruction to pavement users.
+The InLink will not pose a danger to drivers or obscure traffic signage due to its low height and small size.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD11, HD1) - The site is located within Mount Pleasant Conservation Area and is approximately 45 metres from the nearest listed building 20-27, Abercromby Square.
-As previously discussed, the scheme takes a form which is sympathetic within the context of its immediate environment.
-It is of a limited height.
-Its slender and elegant appearance and high quality design is likely to make a positive contribution to the street scene.
-Long views of the installation will be limited by intervening vegetation and development.
-The proposal would not significantly impact on views to and from the nearby listed building.
-Its siting away from the kerb will further reduce its visibility.
-It would be noticeable however, it would not appear unduly dominant.
-In this regard, it is not considered that the proposed development would have an adverse impact on the character and appearance of the Conservation Area or setting of the nearby listed building.
-The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
+126-141, HD27, HD11, HD1) - The proposal site lies within Duke Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
+It is also adjacent the Grade II\ listed Lyceum building.
+The scheme takes a form which is sympathetic within the context of its immediate environment.
+It is of a limited height and small scale and will be located within a busy commercial setting.
+Its slender and elegant appearance and high quality design will complement the street scene.
+Long views of the unit will be limited by intervening development.
+The proposed unit would not have an adverse impact on the above heritage assets.
+Whilst it may have some impact on the setting of the adjacent listed building, it is believed the limited impact resulting from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
+It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.

 Provision of high quality telecommunications infrastructure (NPPF para 42-43, UD10, GEN3) - The InLink would provide high quality telecommunications facilities as set out above.
-The proposed location is accessible to many workers, students, tourists and residents as part of the wider InLink network.
+The proposed location is accessible to many workers, tourists and residents as part of the wider InLink network.